 The sky is the limit when it comes to what cornbread goes well with; however, these low FODMAP recipes currently on the blog I consider most ideal to eat with this low FODMAP cornbread:

-- Low FODMAP Buffalo Chicken Chili (Instant Pot / Slow Cooker)
+- Buffalo Chicken Chili (Instant Pot / Slow Cooker)

-- Low FODMAP Beef Stew (Instant Pot / Slow Cooker)
+- Beef Stew (Instant Pot / Slow Cooker)

 Flavorful, moist, and not too crumbly, this gluten-free Low FODMAP Cornbread bakes quickly in a cast iron skillet and turns out a savory cornbread with a perfectly caramelized crust.
 Serve it as a side dish alongside low FODMAP chili, BBQ ribs, pulled pork, and more for a deliciously robust meal.
-In addition to being low FODMAP, this cornbread is gluten-free, refined sugar-free and lactose-free.
+In addition to being low FODMAP, this cornbread is gluten-free, and refined sugar-free.

 - 1 ¼ cups stone-ground cornmeal / polenta (not instant or quick cook*)